cubitouch/energy-data-exploration/dashboards/src/2-energy-origin.md

 <div class="note">

-**Hypothesis**: This page would benefit from additionnal charts to represent [green and clean](https://palmetto.com/solar/difference-between-green-clean-and-renewable-energy) energy usage.
+**Hypothesis**: This page would benefit from additional charts to represent [green and clean](https://palmetto.com/solar/difference-between-green-clean-and-renewable-energy) energy usage.

 </div>